GTK-lab/nextflow-awsbatch/README.md

     // ...
 ```

 Given the large number of sequences involved, this process can take about 4-5 hours to run from start to finish.
-Once completed, visualize your tree using your a phylogenetic tree viewer of your choice!
+Once completed, visualize your tree using the phylogenetic tree viewer of your choice!

 <div align="center">
 <img src="covid-tree.png">